ARB-Lab/MCS_extended/README.md

    Computes and characterizes genome-scale gene-MCS for the production of 2,3-BDO in *E.coli* from a similar setup as in scenario 1 (benchmark.m).
-A second desired region is added to the setup to ensure that strain designs support higher ATP maintanance rates.
+A second desired region is added to the setup to ensure that strain designs support higher ATP maintanance rates (scenario 2 in Table2).
 The results of scenario 2 are saved to a .mat file in the working directory and the MCS characterization/ranking is saved as a .tsv table.
 By default MCS characterization is skipped because of a return statement after MCS computation.
 To activate it, remove this return statement.